detectlanguage/detectlanguage-php/README.md

 It is possible to detect language of several texts with one request.
 This method is faster than doing one request per text.
-To use batch detection just pass array of texts to `detect` method.
+To use batch detection just pass array of texts to `detectBatch` method.

 ```php
 $results = DetectLanguage::detectBatch(array("Dolce far niente", "Hello world"));